 Note: If outdoor temperature is below freezing, store the traction unit in a garage to keep it warmer and aid in starting.

-Shutting Off the Engine
+Stopping the Engine

-- 1. Move the throttle lever to the SLOW (turtle) position.
+- 1. Move the throttle lever 3/4 of the way to the FAST position.

-- 2. Lower the loader arms to the ground.
+- Lower the loader arms to the ground.

 - 3. Turn the ignition key off.